 Teeth extractions are usually the last resort when it comes to preserving your dental health.
 While restorative procedures, such as dental fillings and root canals, can sometimes save a damaged or failing tooth, in other cases, a dental extraction is the only way to preserve the health of your remaining teeth, gums, and bone tissue.
 Dentists make every effort to save natural teeth before recommending an extraction.
 Once it is determined that extraction is the only option, one of our surgeons will form a custom treatment plan to suit your needs.

 Your comfort and safety are our top priorities at Pacific Northwest Oral & Maxillofacial Surgeons.
-Our oral surgeons have extensive surgical training in the safe and efficient removal of teeth and provide this treatment at each of our offices in Auburn, WA, Federal Way, WA, Renton, WA, and Maple Valley, WA.
+Our oral surgeons have extensive surgical training in the safe and efficient removal of teeth and provide this treatment at each of our offices in Auburn, WA, Federal Way, WA, Renton, WA, Maple Valley, WA, and Puyallup, WA.

 Why do teeth need to be extracted?